 On March 17, CMS announced a temporary expansion of telehealth coverage for health care services.
 This effort was followed by an interim final rule (IFR) issued on March 30.
 The Medicare and Medicaid Programs; Policy and Regulatory Revisions in Response to the COVID-19 Public Health Emergency IFR authorized CMS to waive traditional Medicare telehealth requirements, increasing access to telehealth services and establishing payment for patient visits rendered via telehealth, thus reducing the need for patients to appear in-person at clinics and hospitals.
 The March 30 IFR also included policy changes associated with physician supervision in the freestanding and hospital outpatient setting, again allowing for flexibilities to reduce exposure to COVID-19.

-Note: The guidance below is only effective during the COVID-19 state of emergency and retroactively applicable to March 1, 2020.
+Note: Unless otherwise noted, the guidance below is only effective during the COVID-19 state of emergency and retroactively applicable to March 1, 2020

 I. Initial Patient Consult and Follow Up Care